top of page

 At Iron Will Ranch

 As a non-profit, we rely on donations to help us continue our therapy program.
-Our mission is to provide equine therapy to children and adults who have experienced trauma to help them take control of their life and improve their relationships.
-Your generous donation will help fund our mission and take care of therapy horses which assists with keeping cost low for our equine therapy clients.
+Our mission is to provide equine therapy to children and adults who have experienced trauma to help them take control of their lives and improve their relationships.
+Your generous donation will help fund our mission as well as take care of our therapy horses.

 Thank you for your support.